dooleysm/slate/source/includes/js_api.md

     function(err){ console.log("An error occured: ", err)}
   );
 ```
+SaleMove API V1 has been released please find the documentation in [here](https://js-sdk-docs.salemove.com/extra/README.md.html)

+SaleMove Legacy JS API can be used for handling specific events during the observation and engagement process.
+The API is bundled with the `salemove_integration` script.
+[Promises](https://js-sdk-docs.salemove.com/extra/README.md.html) are used to provide access to the JS SDK.

 The promise is resolved as soon as the SaleMove is fully bootstrapped.